mandic19/ecommerce-template/README.md

 ### Description

 This is a dockerized e-commerce sample project that introduces all the main concepts of a modern e-commerce application.
-The purpose is to create a customizable and extensible template and save me a lot of time on repetitive work.
+The purpose is to create a customizable and extensible template and save me a lot of time on repetitive work in feature projects.

 ###Technologies used: